ChunMinChang/blog/_posts/2023-07-24-webcodecs-and-the-future-of-media-processing-on-the-web.md

 ![webcodecs-video][webcodecs-video]

 That is, on the sender side, `MediaStreamTrackProcesser` will constantly produce `VideoFrame`s, and the `VideoFrame`s will be processed via *WebGL* or *WebGPU* before being encoded into `EncodedVideoChunk`s by `VideoEncoder`.
-Finally, those chunks will be sent to the internet and painted to the sender's screen.
+Finally, those chunks will be sent to the internet and painted to the sender's screen via `<canvas>`.

 On receiver side, the process is reversed.
 The received `EncodedVideoChunk` from the internet will be decoded into `VideoFrame` by `VideoDecoder` and then those frame will be painted to the receiver's screen.

+Additionally, the above figure also outlines other ways to create or use a `VideoFrame`.
+It can be created by a `<video>`, a `ImageBitmap`, or other interfaces listed, and it can be an input source of a `<canvas>`, or a `MediaStreamTrack` for *WebRTC*.
 #### Video Processing Pipeline with Streams API

 ![video-streams][video-streams]